RaspAP/raspap-docs/docs/issues.md

 RaspAP is free software.
 It is delivered to you, at no cost, and with no guarantee.
 The [community of developers](https://github.com/billz/raspap/graphs/contributors) who contribute to this project make every effort to deliver defect-free code.
 That said, no software is perfect.
 You can help us improve this project by accurately describing your issue.

 ## Issue policy
 This project is currently led by one developer ([@billz](https://github.com/billz)) in his very limited spare time.
 Please respect our developers' time by using issues for reporting bugs only.
 RaspAP is not a boxed product with a free troubleshooting hotline.
-If your issue is of a general nature and not directly related to a defect with this project, try searching the official [Raspberry Pi forums](https://www.raspberrypi.org/forums/) or [Raspberry Pi on Stack Exchange](https://raspberrypi.stackexchange.com/).
+If your issue is of a general nature and not directly related to a defect with this project, try searching the official [Raspberry Pi forums](https://www.raspberrypi.org/forums/), [RaspAP's GitHub discussions](https://github.com/billz/raspap/discussions), or [Raspberry Pi on Stack Exchange](https://raspberrypi.stackexchange.com/).
 Chances are your question has been discussed and answered before.

 The project [FAQ](/faq/) is continuously updated with answers to many common questions.
 Refer to this first before creating a new issue.